top of page

 SEARCH

-Through processes such as the Future Design Basecamp, participants engage the full complexity of their landscape.
+Through a participative planning process – Future Design Basecamp*, participants (60 -100 people) engage the full complexity of their landscape.
 All ‘pieces of the puzzle’ are present.
 They listen, observe, and begin to see the ‘whole system’ in its relationships, its patterns, interdependencies, and potential.
 And design the best possible future around the common purpose.

 ACT